Bevy Events

 Buffer B (previous): [PlayerDetected]

-In this way our systems have access to both this frame and the last frames events.
-So it shouldn't matter how we order our systems to be before or after we fire our events, it will have access to both.
+In this way our systems have access to both this frame and the last frames messages.
+So it shouldn't matter how we order our systems to be before or after we fire our messages, it will have access to both.

-Events are defined just like our resources and components.
+Messages are defined just like our resources and components where we define a type that derives Message

 :